Retail Tax on Heavy Trucks, Trailers, and Tractors

 by a signed delivery ticket or other comparable document indicating delivery to and acceptance by the owner.

-The tax does not apply if the installed part or accessory is a replacement part or accessory.
-The tax also does not
+The tax doesn't apply if the installed part or accessory is a replacement part or accessory.
+The tax also doesn't

 apply if the total price of the parts and accessories, including installation charges, during the 6-month period is $1,000